Report a problem

 In Brief

-The FATCRA industry association opposes the changes, calling them a bureaucratic barrier that could force thousands of travelers to operate illegally.
-According to the association, most van-based motorhomes exceed the 3500 kg limit, effectively paralyzing the motorhome tourism industry.
+The industry association FATCRA opposes the changes, calling them a bureaucratic barrier that could force thousands to operate illegally and paralyze tourism.

 Aggregated by OpenVan.camp from the public sources listed below, with AI-assisted translation and summary.
 We always link to the original source.
 Machine translation may differ from the original -- check the source for important details.
 Images and content remain the property of their respective owners.
 Copyright information